The information in this article applies to:

 - With the polyline selected, click the Open Object edit button and in the Polyline Specification dialog:

 - On the Line Style panel, specify a light grey line color.

 - On the Fill Style panel, specify a Solid fill pattern that is white in color.

 - Click OK to close the dialog and apply your changes.

-- With the polyline still selected, click the Copy and Paste in Place edit button.
+- With the polyline still selected, click the Copy/Paste edit button, then the Paste Hold Position secondary edit button.

 - This will create an exact copy of the break line polyline located directly on top of the original.

 - As soon as it is created, this newly created copy will be selected.